 The duo flew from St. John’s, Newfoundland to Clifden, Ireland in a modified First World War Vickers Vimy bomber aircraft.
 The bi-plane was powered by twin 20.3 liter, 350 bhp, Rolls-Royce Eagle VIII engines.

 Rolls-Royce Bespoke Attention to Detail

-This creative journey has given me a new appreciate for the work that goes into being a designer at one of the world’s most prestigious brands.
+This creative journey has given me a new appreciation for the work that goes into being a designer at one of the world’s most prestigious brands.

 Good Luck Getting One

 For most people, these photos and sketches will be the closest they will ever get to the Wraith Eagle III.
 Rolls Royce will only produce 50 units for discerning collectors at the Home of Rolls-Royce in Goodwood, West Sussex.

 Frederick J. Goodall is the Editor-in-Chief of Mocha Man Style, media spokesperson, event host, photographer, and a top social media influencer in Houston, TX.
 He likes to write about fashion, cars, travel, and health.